-In Q1 2025, other variable costs increased by \pounds 1.3m (+57%).
-Variable costs for the continuing business increased by \pounds 2.2m, of which \pounds 0.9m was related to the Iru CHP plant.
-The main driver of the increase in the variable costs of the Iru CHP plant was the increase in pollution charges (\pounds 0.6m) - a new, 12 times higher CO2 emission charge (\pounds 25/t) for heat producers took effect on 1 July 2024.
-As heat prices are regulated in Estonia, the increase in the variable costs of the Iru CHP plant is further explained in the chapter on the Cogeneration segment.
+In Q1 2025, other variable costs increased by ≤ 1.3 m (+57%).
+Variable costs for the continuing business increased by ≤ 2.2 m, of which ≤ 0.9 m was related to the Iru CHP plant.
+The main driver of the increase in the variable costs of the Iru CHP plant was the increase in pollution charges (≤ 0.6 m) - a new, 12 times higher CO2 emission charge ($\leq 25/t$) for heat producers took effect on 1 July 2024.
+As heat prices are regulated in Estonia, the increase in the pollution charge was passed on to the price of heat sold by Enefit Green.
+The increase in the variable costs of the Iru CHP plant is further explained in the chapter on the Cogeneration segment.

-The decrease in the price of electricity sold reduced EBITDA for Q1 2025 by €7.4m compared to Q1 2024.
-Due to the increase in production volume, the amount of electricity sold grew significantly, improving EBITDA by €10.4m year on year.
-As the volume of electricity sold under PPAs has also increased significantly, the volume of electricity purchased to balance the electricity portfolio increased, reducing EBITDA by €1.4m year on year, and the increase in the market price of electricity purchased had an additional negative impact on EBITDA (-€5.5m).
+The decrease in the price of electricity sold reduced EBITDA for Q1 2025 by $\[\in \]$ 7.4m compared to Q1 2024.
+Due to the increase in production volume, the amount of electricity sold grew significantly, improving EBITDA by $\[\in \]$ 10.4m year on year.
+As the volume of electricity sold under PPAs has also increased significantly, the volume of electricity purchased to balance the electricity portfolio increased, reducing EBITDA by $\[\in \]$ 1.4m year on year, and the increase in the market price of electricity purchased had an additional negative impact on EBITDA (- $\[\in \]$ 5.5m).
 The overall effect of these items on EBITDA was influenced by both the volume and profile of electricity generation during the period.